shannonasmith/Cyber-Writups-VT/Not-Petya-Writeup/README.md

 ### 💡 Explanation

-NotPetya appeared to be ransomware, but it had **no recovery mechanism**.
+NotPetya looked like ransomware at first, but there was **no way to recover files**.

-Once encrypted:
+Once systems were encrypted:
-- Data could not be recovered
+- Data was gone
-- Payment did nothing
+- No recovery option

-👉 This confirms it was a **wiper**, designed for destruction.
+👉 This tells us it wasn’t ransomware at all — it was a **wiper built to destroy systems**.

 ---